|

 Keret gave him a cheeky salute, wiped the meat on his shirt and

-took a bite.
-Not bad.
-So now he had food and all the time
+So now he had food and all the time in the worldhe settled

-in the worldhe settled down on a wooden box to watch the
+down on a wooden box to watch the princess.

 He did not have to wait long.
-The dwarf drained his glass of
+The Dwarf drained his glass of

-herbal teaHe won't do that again in a hurry!jumped down
+herbal teaHe won't do that again in a hurry!jumped

-Keret.
-That stuff does the same to meand the princess put her
+a pee, thought Keret.
+That stuff does the same to meand

-bag down on his chair.
+the princess put her bag down on his chair.

-smaller.
 He stuffed the remainder of his sausage into his pocketA

 Haldir knocked at Cyllien's door.

 Why are you smiling, you fool?
-He was not sure.
-Because Eowyn

-has given you her blessing?
-Or because she thinks that Cyllien
+Or because she thinks that Cyllien may actually care for you?

-may actually care for you?
-He tried to master his face but his
+He tried to master his face but his new expression seemed to be

 He knocked again.
 "Cyllien?"